SAS-DHRH/dhcc-toolkit/content/toolkit/introduction.md

 - **Case studies**.
 Case studies.
 Have you decarbonised aspects of your work?
 Have you implemented moratoriums until more sustainable practices are developed?
 Have you adopted tools to better understand your impact?
 We would like to hear about what has worked well (and what hasn't).
 - **Systems change**.
 Linking individual- and project-level best practice to climate justice activism and broader systems change.

-Get involved by [collaborating on Github](https://github.com/SAS-DHRH/dhcc-toolkit), [joining the DHCC](https://www.cdcs.ed.ac.uk/digital-humanities-climate-coalition), or contacting Christopher Ohge, Jo Lindsay Walton, Lisa Otty, or James Baker with your ideas.
+Get involved by [collaborating on Github](https://github.com/SAS-DHRH/dhcc-toolkit), [joining the DHCC](https://www.cdcs.ed.ac.uk/digital-humanities-climate-coalition), or contacting Christopher Ohge, Jo Lindsay Walton, Lisa Otty, James Baker, or Marty Steer with your ideas.

 ## Further reading ##